By Amit Mallik

 2. Dominate the Glass

 Arizona has a rebounding margin of -1.3, which ranks fourth-worst in the Pac-12 and in the 200s nationally.
-Northwestern’s margin is +1.7, which was only ninth in the Big Ten, but Northwestern has a clear advantage here.
-They have Pallas Kunaiyi-Akpanah.
+Northwestern’s margin is +1.7, which was only ninth in the Big Ten, but the Wildcats have the clear advantage here because they have Pallas Kunaiyi-Akpanah, one of the best rebounders in the country.
 The senior’s singularly spectacular effort against West Virginia with 10 offensive rebounds kept the ‘Cats alive in their dramatic comeback win.

 TCU played Arizona the closest any team has in the WNIT, and the Horned Frogs had a whopping 23 offensive boards on Wednesday night in Tucson.
 It’s impressive for Aari McDonald, just 5’7″, to rank second on the Wildcats with 6.4 rebounds per game, but it’s also an indictment of their woes on the glass.
 While Pallas is guaranteed to bring her A-game, Northwestern’s athletic guards will be key again in cleaning up any loose balls.